-The accuracy of interventional MRI is unfortunately limited because during needle intervention, the body deforms and structures disappear from the imaging display.
+The accuracy of MIIGI is unfortunately limited because during needle intervention, the body deforms and structures disappear from the imaging display.
 The MRI needs to be manually adjusted to acquire images in a new imaging plane that shows the structure in relation to the needle.
 This repeated MRI adjustment takes considerable time and leads to suboptimal needle placement.

 In this pilot project, the focus is on simulated interventional MRI.
 The tasks are as follows:

 - Develop an MRI simulation module.
 Synthetic MRI image series should show moving tumor targets with an adjustable motion to simulate varying levels of difficulty.

 - Develop an AI tracking module that predicts the tumor target location from a series of MRI images.

 - Develop a demonstrator that compares conventional versus AI-driven interventional MRI